Last updated

 Grey market IPTV

 Any IPTV service that delivers live channels without an appropriate licence in Canada does so illegally.
-There are only a couple of examples in Canada’s broadcast history where the legal system shut down illegitimate IPTV services.
+But there are only a couple of examples in Canada’s broadcast history where the legal system shut down illegitimate IPTV services.
 Companies outside Canada don’t need to adhere to our broadcast laws and are generally safe from prosecution.

 Why you shouldn’t use grey market IPTV services